 You are a Grandparent!

-Whether you are a local Grandparent or a long-distance Grandparent, connections with your Grandchildren don’t just happen.
+Whether you are a local Grandparents or a long-distance Grandparents, connections with your Grandchildren don’t just happen.
 You must make an effort to stay in contact.

 It’s your unique adventure.

 Being a Grandparent is a unique experience for each individual and situation.
 Your Grandparenting adventure is unlikely to be exactly like mine.
 Even your relationship with one of your Grandchildren may be vastly different from your relationship with another.

 Some Grandparents and Grandchildren have been close from the beginning.
 For others, circumstances have not allowed a close relationship because of family difficulties, broken relationships, distance or a myriad of other reasons.

 Some started close and have grown apart, others have found each other down the line.
 Maybe some of your Grandchildren are close, while your relationship with others is strained.